cptfinch/jira-env/README.md

 # 0 9 * * * cd /path/to/jira-env && python jira_export_manager.py > /path/to/logs/jira_export.log 2>&1
 ```

+## Roadmap

+We have an exciting roadmap of planned features for Jira API Interface.
+For a detailed view of upcoming features, timelines, and priorities, please see our [ROADMAP.md](ROADMAP.md) file.

+Key upcoming features include:

+- **RAG Integration**: Using LLMs and Retrieval-Augmented Generation for intelligent issue analysis
+- **Interactive Issue Selection**: Terminal UI for selecting and working with issues
+- **Web Interface**: Browser-based dashboard for Jira data
+- **Chat Platform Integration**: Integrations with Slack, MS Teams, and Discord

+For detailed design documents on major features, see the [rfcs](rfcs/) directory.

+### Project Management

+We use GitHub's project management tools to track the development of new features:

+- **Issues**: Check our [GitHub Issues](https://github.com/cptfinch/jira-env/issues) for current tasks, bugs, and feature requests
+- **Project Board**: View our [Project Board](https://github.com/cptfinch/jira-env/projects) to see what's in progress, what's planned, and what's completed
+- **Milestones**: Track progress towards specific releases in our [Milestones](https://github.com/cptfinch/jira-env/milestones)

+If you're interested in contributing, look for issues labeled `good-first-issue` or `help-wanted`.

 ## Extending the Script

 The script is designed to be easily extended.
 To add new functionality: